-While going away to sunnier climes for a well-earned holiday is an extremely appealing prospect, one thing that people don’t relish is the thought of the journey to get there.
-Travelling, especially by plane, can sometimes be a stress that many of us could do without.
-Here’s a look at a few common unexpected travel problems and how you can prevent them from happening.
+While going away to sunnier climes for a well-earned holiday is an extremely appealing prospect, one thing that people don’t relish is the journey to get there.
+Travelling, especially by plane, can sometimes be stress that many of us could do without.
+Here’s a look at a few common travel problems and how you can prevent them.

 Being late for a trip because of circumstances beyond your control is mind bogglingly stressful.
-So especially when flying, it is always advisable to travel to the airport with plenty of time to spare.
-The more time you allow to get there, the better.
+So especially when flying, it’s advisable to travel to the airport with plenty of time to spare.
+The more time you allow, the better.
 Routes to airports are notoriously busy, so you would be wise to allow for heavy traffic, or the possibility of accidents and hold-ups along the way.
-Consider taking public transport, but don’t opt for the latest possible connection.
+Consider taking public transport, but don’t go for the latest possible connection.
 Select a nice early option, so you allow yourself the safety net of another train or bus connection if yours is delayed or cancelled.
 Alternatively, travel the day before and spend the night near the airport in a hotel or with friends.

-When preparing for a trip, people are generally meticulous with their packing.
-Bags are packed neatly and weighed carefully to check they comply with the ever restrictive airline rules.
+When preparing for a trip, we are generally meticulous with packing.
+Luggage is stowed neatly and weighed carefully to check against the ever restrictive airline rules.
 The return journey home however, is a very different story.
-We naturally spend a lot less time packing up to come home and we have invariably spent a small fortune on souvenirs and holiday purchases while away.
+We naturally spend a lot less time packing to come home.
+And we have invariably spent a small fortune on souvenirs and holiday purchases while away.
 These items all weigh something and can often tip your luggage over the permitted baggage allowance.
-Avoid this expensive headache by leaving at least 3 kilos to spare when you pack for a trip, so you don’t have to leave items behind; or wear 4 layers of clothing home to save suitcase space and weight!
+Avoid this expensive headache by leaving at least 3 kilos spare weight on your outbound journey, so you don’t have to leave items behind.
+Or carry some lightweight portable luggage scales to check.
+Otherwise you may find yourself wearing several layers of clothing home to save suitcase space and weight!

 It’s a well-known fact that some places offer better commission rates than others when it comes to exchanging currency.
 You want to get the best rates possible, otherwise you are literally giving money away, so plan your currency exchanging process in advance.
 Will you get a better exchange rate at home or at your destination?
-You certainly wont get the best rate at the airport in your home country or destination.
+You certainly won’t get the best rate at the airport.
 Look out for special deals and on-line offers from reliable currency exchange providers in advance to make your cash go further.
-You will need time for this though, as you may need to order and wait for currency to be posted to you.
+Allow time for this though, as you may need to order and wait for currency to arrive by post.

-Cash may be king where you are travelling to so make sure you check in advance.
-You may be used to card payments and they can certainly be more convenient, but be sure to check whether your card will work and be accepted abroad.
-Some banks need advance notice of your trip overseas so that they don’t block the payments for suspected fraud use.
+Cash may be king in the location you are visiting, so check in advance.
+You may be used to card payments and they can certainly be more convenient, but be sure to ensure your card will work and be accepted abroad.
+Some banks need advance notice of your trip overseas so that they don’t block payments for suspected fraud use.
 Also check the card crime rates and I.E card-cloning rates in your destination.
 It may sound extreme, but you may prefer to opt for old fashioned cash more than you would at home.

 It’s never a good time to get sick, but if you’re on holiday, being ill is a lot worse.
 Sadly, illnesses or accidents are sometimes unavoidable, though there are things you can do to make life easier.
 For example, travel with a decent mini medical kit so the smallest ailments don’t stop you in your tracks.
 For example plasters, anti-bac, rehydration sachets, electrolytes, and anti-diarrhoea medicine should all be included.
-Pain killers for headaches or general aches and pains and indigestion tablets are all useful too.
-However, if you have a more serious medical problem overseas your Travel Insurance could be a life saver.
+Pain killers and indigestion tablets are useful too.
+If you have a more serious medical problem overseas, your Travel Insurance could be a life saver.
 Most Travel Insurance policies have Emergency Assistance available 24/7 with multi-lingual staff and Doctors to assist when you need it most.
 They can help arrange and pay for treatment that can costs thousands and arrange your journey home, so don’t forget to buy a policy and keep the emergency assistance number handy.

 Its not the first thing on your mind when booking your holidays, but it should be!
-If you forget to buy or decide to buy once your trip has started most companies won’t cover you because you have already travelled.
-A few companies still offer cover, like Globelink Already Travelling insurance.
-So if you’ve forgotten, or are a parent and discover that your son or daughter has gone off on their next holiday adventure without cover, you can get covered.
+If you forget to buy, or decide to buy after your trip has started, most companies won’t cover you because you have already travelled.
+A few companies do still offer cover, like Globelink Already Travelling insurance.
+So if you’ve forgotten cover, or are a parent and discover that your son or daughter has gone off on their next holiday adventure without cover, you can still buy.

-That just about brings us to a close.
-So hopefully you can see that with a bit of foresight you can avoid these regular travel problems and save money and stress, so you can focus on enjoying your break.
+Hopefully you can see that with a bit of foresight you can avoid regular travel problems and save money and stress, so you can focus on enjoying your break.
 Wherever you travel always check FCO’s travel advice to help you stay safe abroad.